Accounting & Finance

 There is a risk with doing business online.
 Information can be stolen by hackers, including account details and identities.
 Therefore cybersecurity is one investment all companies, mainly banks and mortgage lenders, need to attract and retain customers.

-Plus, consumers need to ensure their devices and computers are secure with strong passwords, multi-factor authentication, and antivirus software.
+Plus, consumers must ensure their devices and computers are secure with strong passwords, multi-factor authentication, and antivirus software.

 Home Purchase Bundling

-The final trend that you need to know about is bundling the entire home-buying process.
-In the past, you would have to file for a loan in one place and use a real estate broker to find the perfect house.
-You would then have to hire another group to do the inspections and warranty, movers, and homeowners insurance.
+The final trend you need to know about is bundling the entire home-buying process.
+Previously, you would have to file for a loan in one place and use a real estate broker to find the perfect house.
+You would then have to hire another group to do the inspections, warranty, movers, and homeowners insurance.

-Systems can combine all the steps of purchasing a home where access is granted each step, saving time and money for both the professionals and their clients.
+Systems can combine all the steps of purchasing a home where access is granted at each step, saving time and money for both professionals and their clients.

 Industry 4.0